How To Setup HPF On Your Car Stereo For Better Sound Quality

 Many car audio systems come with integrated crossover systems that can be easily adjusted by users.
 They are built to route certain sound frequencies to specific speakers that have been directly connected to the head unit.

-High-pass filters in a two-way crossover works by restricting bass frequencies from mid- to high-range speakers.
+High-pass filters in a two-way crossover work by restricting bass frequencies from mid- to high-range speakers.
 On the other hand, low-pass will only allow low-frequency bass signals to reach the larger subwoofers.

 It is important to properly adjust the high-pass and low-pass filter settings to promote maximum sound quality and speaker longevity.